silven/wcnt/README.md

 -Wunused-variable = 2
 _ = 0
 ```
+*Note*: Per-category definitions must be at the end of file, because of [how TOML works](https://github.com/alexcrichton/toml-rs/issues/142).

 When not using per-category limits, all categories are counted towards the same limit.
 In other words, these two ways
 of defining limits are equivalent.
 ```toml